- Is there a difference between the Student Employment Office and Career Services?

 - How do I report the hours I have worked?

 Time cards for this program are not online.
 Paper time cards will be provided to you by the supervisor of the program.
 They will explain how to fill out the paper time card.
 Once you and the supervisor have filled out the time card and signed it, the card will need to be dropped off to the Student Employment Office.
-An email is sent out when it is time to submit time cards.

 - Is there a dress code?